-Appellants shall complete an appeal form and submit it to the ARC chair within ten (10) calendar days of the written notification of the PRC's recommendation that generated the appeal.
+Appellants shall complete an appeal form and submit it to the TREC chair and Human Resources (evalsupport@miracosta.edu) within ten (10) calendar days of the written notification of the PRC's recommendation that generated the appeal.
 The TFM may consult the TREC chair regarding the appeals process.